 Large House Review Information

-Large House Review is the term used to describe the review of certain single family dwellings, as required by Section XVID, Large House Review, in the Zoning Bylaw.
-Generally, if the size of a proposed home (calculated as Total Living Area plus Garage Space (TLAG) exceeds the established TLAG threshold for the district in which the property is located, the home must complete the Large House Review process and be approved by the Planning Board before a building permit may be issued.
+Large House Review is the term used to describe the review of certain single family dwellings, as required by Section 16D, Large House Review, in the Zoning Bylaw.
+Generally, if the size of a proposed home (calculated as Total Living Area plus Garage Space or "TLAG") exceeds the established TLAG threshold for the district in which the property is located, the home must complete the Large House Review process and be approved by the Planning Board before a building permit may be issued.
 Changes to nonconforming single-family dwellings which require a Special Permit from the Zoning Board of Appeals (ex. a pre-existing nonconforming structure or a nonconforming lot) are exempt from Large House Review.

 The purpose of Large House Review is to minimize the impacts of large houses on their surroundings by addressing aspects of the projects related to the 6 Large House Review Standards and Criteria: Preservation of Landscape, Scale of Buildings, Lighting, Open Space, Drainage, and Circulation.
 Applicants to the LHR process are expected to consider how their projects will impact these 6 criteria, and discuss how they have designed the dwelling and site to minimize the negative impacts on surroundings.
 To this end, applicants are required to submit an array of plans and documentation, as listed in the Large House Review Rules and Regulations (link below).